Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 Sublimation ink only bonds with polyester.
 If your blank doesn’t have enough polyester content, the ink has nothing to grab onto.

 Sublimation works best on high-polyester fabrics, with 100% polyester giving the most vibrant results.
 For hard goods like mugs and tumblers, they need a special polyester coating to accept the ink.
 If your sublimation is not sticking to a blank that looks right, check the product listing – some “sublimation ready” blanks have poor coatings.
 Always check the tag or product description before buying, and don’t try to sublimate on regular cotton.
 You’d need a special poly-spray coating for cotton, but honestly the results are never as good.
-Stick with polyester!
+For the most reliable results, stick with high-polyester blanks.

 3. Not Enough Time